ansible-middleware/instruqt/tracks/a4mw-eap-sso/03-a4mw-eap-sso-configuration/assignment.md

 1. In the **editor** tab, click on the File menu, then **Open folder...**
 2. Select the **eap-sso** directory, which is the working copy of the git repository
-3. Click **OK** and then confirm in the dialog that open, that you trust the contents
+3. Click **OK** and then confirm in the dialog that open, that you trust the contents, by clicking the **Yes, I Trust the Authors** button

 ☑️ Task 2 - Inspect the JBCS playbook and variables
 ===

 1. Find the file **jbcs.yml** in the project _EXPLORER_ (directory tree on the left side)
-2. Notice the collection call at line 7
+2. Note where the playbook invokes the collection `jbcs` role at line 7
 ```
   roles:
     - middleware_automation.jbcs.jbcs
 ```
-3. Take a look at preliminary steps in the `pre_tasks` section: those operations do some selinux tuning
-4. Find the file **inventory/group_vars/jbcs.yml** in the directory tree
+3. Take a look at preliminary steps in the `pre_tasks` section: those operations do some selinux configuration, ie. allowing the JBCS service to open proxied ports and allowing to execute with NIS (Network Information Service).
+This is an example of configuration that is currently required in the playbook, but will eventually be taken care of by the redhat.jbcs in a future release, since it's directly related to the JBCS service running on RHEL.
-5. The variables defined in this file will override the collection defaults
+4. Find the file **inventory/group_vars/jbcs.yml** in the directory tree.
+The variables defined in this file will override the collection defaults.

 ☑️ Task 3 - Inspect the EAP playbook and variables
 ===

 1. Find the file **eap.yml** in the directory tree
-2. Notice the collection calls at line 5
+2. Note where the playbook invokes the collection roles at line 5
   ```
     roles:
       - redhat.eap.eap_install